 If the varying in domain option is selected, the Coriolis force will be calculated based on the geografical information given in the mesh file.

 6.10 Wind Forcing

 It is possible to take into account the effect of the wind on the flow field.

-The format of the wind data can be specified as
+The wind forcing can be specified in two different ways